Andrew-Philpott/Leetspeak/README.md

   - Input: Sea
   - Output: Z3a

-- _Spec: The application replaces the capital character s with the Character z unless it is the first character in the string._
+- _Spec: The application replaces the capital character s with the Character z unless it is the first character in the word._

   - Input: strings
   - Output: stringz